kjeb1/overleaf-git/README.md

   -p [PROJECT_NAME], --project-name [PROJECT_NAME]
                         Overleaf project name.
 Default: same as Git repo name

+        To be able to download files from Overleaf, the project need to be shared with the Link sharing function

-        For first time use it will ask for the Link Share Url and store it in a configfil within the current Git repo.
+        For first time use it will ask for the Link Share Url and store it in a config file within the current Git repo.

-        The Overleaf project name should be the same as the Git repo name, but you can specify a custom Overleaf project name in the config file.
+        The Overleaf project name should be the same as the Git repo name, but you can specify a custom Overleaf project name.

         Uses Firefox (via Selenium) to download Overleaf project Zip file.

-        Firefox will access the Link Share Url, red from .overleaf-git, and then get forwarded to the project.
+        Firefox will access the Link Share Url, red from .overleaf-git, and then get redirected to the actual project.
 And from there downloads the project Zip file.
-All files, or [file [file ...]] will then be extraced into current folder.
+All files, or [file] [file...] will then be extraced into current folder.
 It will detect the current Git repo and git-add or git-commit.

+        Valid options for the configfile (.overleaf-git):
+        link-share-url
+        project-name

+        The config file is not needed if the options are provided as parameters

 ```